BarasBostjan/Multifinger-gripper/SW/readme.md

 The program was written using MATLAB version `R2022b` and is seperated into the folowing parts:

-- `GripperControl.m`GripperControl.m` which is the main program for gripper control.
+- `GripperControl.m` which is the main program for gripper control.

 -  `functions_lib` is a library that contains all the necesary functions that are used in `GripperControl.m`